 Key features of IoT-based PM2.5 and PM10 sensors include:

-Real-time Data Collection: Sensors continuously monitor air quality and send data to cloud platforms for analysis.
+Real-time Data Collection: Sensors keep track of air quality and send data to cloud platforms for analysis.

 Wireless Connectivity: Using Wi-Fi, LoRa, NB-IoT, or other wireless communication protocols, sensors transmit data efficiently over long distances.

-Integration with Smart Systems: IoT sensors can be linked to smart city platforms, traffic control systems, and industrial monitoring networks for automated responses to pollution events.
+Integration with Smart Systems: IoT sensors can connect to smart city platforms.
+They can also link to traffic control systems and industrial monitoring networks.
+This allows for automatic responses to pollution events.

 Urban Air Quality Management: Cities use IoT sensors to identify pollution hotspots and implement targeted air quality improvement measures.